daremat/es6-epf/README.md

  - [ ] I have only one import of bootstrap and my style is not broken.

 ## Step 8 Features

+For the following features, be free to make your own style and create new component if you thing you need new one.

 ### Step 8.1 LocalStorage

-Our goal is to preserve our game even if we exist the browser or someone reload the page.
+Our goal is to preserve our game even if we exit the browser or the user reload the page.
-You have to use the following library to help you to communicate with the LocalStorage.
+You have to use the following library [https://github.com/localForage/localForage](https://github.com/localForage/localForage) to help you to communicate with the LocalStorage.

 > With web storage, web applications can store data locally within the user's browser.
 > Before HTML5, application data had to be stored in cookies, included in every server request.
 Web storage is more secure, and large amounts of data can be stored locally, without affecting website performance.